alialhasnawi/alialhasnawi.github.io/README.md

 # alialhasnawi.github.io

-This is just a test site for learning basic web development.
-Why don't you **[visit it?](https://alialhasnawi.github.io/)** The  website is built using the holy trinity of HTML, CSS, and Javascript.
+This is just a test site for learning basic web development and for project showcases.
+Why don't you **[visit it?](https://alialhasnawi.github.io/)**

 ### Current Projects
 1. **[108bridges](https://alialhasnawi.github.io/108bridges/)** *Ontario bridge data explorer*